 • Zero carbon footprint.
 The campaign started in 2017, and it is planned to end it in 2030.
 The goal of the programme is to bring environmental carbon emissions to zero.
 This year, the carbon footprint has already been reduced by 30%.

 • Zero water waste.
 The production lines have developed and introduced special technologies to monitor water usage and ensure nothing is wasted.

 • Zero irresponsible consumption.
 Responsible consumption of alcohol, including 100% availability of alcohol-free beer.

 • Zero workplace accidents because of health and safety regulations and standards.

 Together Towards Zero programme is a great incentive to build new cases every year.
 An example here is a campaign to reduce the amount of alcohol consumed behind the wheel to zero.
 Since 2014, company employees have taken part in an annual environmental initiative “Chistaya Plyn” (“Clean Wave”), where they clean the river of Svislotch.
 In 2013 they introduced “Green Thirst” – a waste collection and recycling system.
 “At the moment we are actively developing an environmental initiative to collect and recycle beer bottles.
 Alivaria is the only company in Belarus recycling bottles.
 However, at the moment we are searching for partners to increase the number of our collection points all over the country”.

 Photo by: Anzhelika Hrakovich

-Visits of foreign experts were organized with financial support from the European union as part of the "Social Entrepreneurship Incubator" project.
+The forum was organized with financial support from the European union as part of the "Social Entrepreneurship Incubator" project.